 While the originators of this campaign are U.S. based, they do not wish to limit this campaign by calling it a "National" day, and invite anyone who finds the campaign useful to join.
+In 2018, there were participants from 25 countries in every continent except Antarctica.
 We recognize that the need for this day of celebration and education is not equal in all places, and that the resources of this website and campaign will grow over time to become more and more inclusive, and we invite your participation to help make that happen.

 What if pronouns are not a priority issue in my community?

 Intersecting forms of oppression can deeply impact our communities.
 Transgender people, especially those whose gender is or is perceived to be outside of the man/woman binary, are sometimes harassed and treated with hostility, which is often evidenced by intentional or repeated use of the wrong pronouns.

 We seek to stop the violence that disproportionately affects transgender women and femmes of color, which often seeks to humiliate and obliterate, and which is rooted in the desire to exert power, to erase and control.
 Using the right pronouns is one of the most basic starting points to acknowledging the humanity of transgender and gender nonconforming people.
 While that may not in and of itself stop the violence, it is an entry point into conversation.

 That said, we recognize that not all communities will find celebrating and educating about pronouns to be among their top priorities.
 That's understandable.
 Thus, we encourage those who believe that this campaign will help them and work in their context to join the campaign.
 Those who have other priorities might choose other days of action to participate in instead, and we understand that.

 We are an independent project, supported by a variety of endorsers.
 We are led by an executive board:

 Shige Sakurai, MBA, MA (they or ze), UMD